 - for audio and video recordings and computer software of which the consumer has broken the seal;

 - for copies of newspapers and magazines;

-- that were made by the operator in accordance to the specifications of the consumer;
+- that the operator made in accordance with the consumer’s specifications;

-- whose prices are subject to fluctuations in the financial market that are out of the control of the operator;
+- whose prices are subject to fluctuations in the financial market beyond the operator’s control;

 - that are obviously of a personal nature;

-Exclusion of the right of withdrawal in case of services is possible:
+Exclusion of the right of withdrawal for services is possible:

 - with betting and lotteries;